n0fate/n0fate.github.io/_posts/2025-11-20-sequoia-page-table-x86-eng.md

 Once an attacker gains these privileges, they can patch code in kernel memory to inject malicious payloads.
 Since data processed by applications passes through the kernel during I/O operations, intercepting data entering the kernel is a critical objective for attackers.

-With each macOS version update, Apple integrates various security features.
-Starting with macOS Sequoia, **KTRR** and **SKVA** have been applied.
-This post explores these features and discusses methods for locating the modified kernel page tables.
+In response to these threats, Apple integrated advanced security features, including **KTRR** and **SKVA**, into macOS Sequoia.
+These enhancements, however, have rendered legacy techniques for kernel page table traversal obsolete.
+This article explores the underlying causes of this disruption and proposes a verified solution based on recent research.

 # Background